-One of my most frequently asked questions: "how can a Naturopath help with menopause?" is a welcomed and very valid question, especially when considering women's health.
+One of my most frequently asked questions: “how can a Naturopath help with menopause?” is a welcomed and very valid question, especially considering women’s health.
 As a natural health practitioner, I keep several tools in my healthcare kit for helping with symptoms, in particular, for those experiencing hot flushes, anxiety, night sweats or any of the other symptoms commonly associated with menopause and perimenopause.

-Although each practitioner is different with the modalities they use in clinic and their experience with working with women's health, I see Naturopathy as one of the best ways to re-balance health and hormones and adjust mentally and physically to the transition of menopause.
+Although each practitioner is different with the modalities they use in the clinic and their experience working with women’s health, I see Naturopathy as one of the best ways to re-balance health and hormones and adjust mentally and physically to the transition of menopause.

 The founding philosophy of Naturopathy is to support the body’s natural healing process and giving the body signals to trigger health and wellbeing.
 This philosophy is in keeping with Mother Nature; natural remedies, including food and nutrition, herbal medicine, and lifestyle practices, are the core to whole health healing.

 Herbal medicine is one of the oldest medicines known to man, and this fascinating modality is the key to my Naturopathic practice.
 Today, herbal medicine is termed phytotherapeutic medicine and focuses on evidence-based medicine (EBM).
 Personally, I like using a combination of traditional herbal medicine practices and modern EBM knowledge.
 Combining old and new allows me to bring both practical treatment and textbook knowledge into custom made formations.
 While a few herbs are well known for their use during menopause, such as Black Cohosh, Sage and Red Clover, I work directly with individuals to use herbs from Eastern and Western traditions to custom make herbal remedies specific for an individual’s health needs.